Vkpatel01/SvaraVilasa/README.md

 - Expanding the song library and categories.
 - Enhancing the music player with additional features.
 - Showing the proper details of the user on the My Account page.
-- Give access to the user to create it’s own playlist and add the songs as per it’s preferences.
+- Give access to the user to create their own playlist and add the songs as per their preferences.

 SvaraVilasa aims to deliver a captivating music streaming experience, combining functionality with an aesthetically pleasing design.